minhthong582000/rate-limiter/README.md

 Key points:

 - This strategy is effective in controlling bursty traffic but not sustained overload traffic.
 - Pretty easy to implement and memory-efficient.
+But requires locking or atomic operations to update the token counter in high concurrency scenarios.

 ### 2. Leaky bucket